delriaan/book.of.workflow/README.md

 ## External Data Management

-This family of functions focuses on connecting to external data (primarily databases) as well as parallelized computing contexts:
+This family of functions primarily focuses on connecting to external data (primarily databases):

 -   get.cluster_meta()
--   do.make_workers()
 -   do.make_query()
 -   do.get_data()
 -   do.export_data()